ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/filters.rst

         # Group specific property
         print(group.type)
-        print("")
+        print('')

-.. note:: Both of the examples above will first retrieve *all* of the groups from the owner and will then apply the post filter.
+.. note:: Both of the examples above will first retrieve *all* of the Indicators from the owner and will then apply the post filter.